shermanloan/scejson-doc/doc/appendix-history.md

   new `OddFirstPmt` field.
 The value of this field determines if the first payment should be adjusted for odd days using the same interest accrual calendar as in effect for the loan.
-Please see the documentation on this new attribute in the chapter covering the [Loan module](module-loan.md) for further information.
+Please see the documentation on this new field in the chapter covering the [Loan](module-loan.md) module for further information.
 * The [High Cost Mortgages](module-hcm.md) module has been made available in this release.
 * The [High Proced Mortgage Loans](module-hpml.md) module has been made